Weekly Horoscope: A tarot reading of December 20 - December 26, 2021

 Scorpio December 2021 Horoscope

-While the world around you gets caught up in all the merriment and festivities of the season, this is your time to work behind the scenes, without prying eyes watching you move towards achieving goals.
-Not that you shouldn’t have fun during this time; by all means, indulge a little.
+While the world around you gets caught up in all the merriment and festivities of the season, this is your time to work behind the scenes, without prying eyes watching your move – and patiently walk your path towards achieving goals.
+Not that you shouldn’t have fun during this time – by all means, indulge a little.
 However, be watchful of opportunities that pop up when everyone else is distracted – and grab onto them fast!

 Sagittarius December 2021 Horoscope